SFX

 2. Print text is available (at UGent)

-If an article is not available online, the SFX shows you if a Ghent University library has a print copy.
-This is a service free of charge.
+If an article isn't available online, the SFX will show you whether or not the University Library has a print copy.
+If so, you can request a scan, a service free of charge.

-When you click the link “Scanned article from print collections (UGent only),” it will lead you to a filled in request form.
-You will need to log in using your UGent account.
-When you click “Request,” your scan request will be sent to the library and you will receive a scan of the article in your mailbox.
+When you click the link 'Scanned article from print collections (UGent only)', it'll lead you to a filled in request form.
+You'll need to log in using your UGent account.
+When you click 'Request', your scan request will be sent to the library and you'll receive a scan of the article in your mailbox.

 screenshot of redirection via SFX button (available print)